 So what’s her story?

-She was a pioneer both as a woman and abstract artist.
+She was a trailblazer both as a woman and an abstract artist.
 Born in Wisconsin, she studied art in college.
 In the 1910s, her abstract drawings caught the attention of curator and photographer Alfred Stieglitz, who gave her an exhibition and a start in New York.
 By the 1920s, she became famous for her paintings of New York skyscrapers and married Stieglitz.

 Beginning in 1929, she took up part-time residence in New Mexico, which is said to have inspired her greatly.
-O’Keeffe drew from her inner ideas and observations, enriched by the landscape and cultures of her New Mexico surroundings.
+O’Keeffe drew from her inner ideas and observations, enriched by the landscape and culture of her New Mexico surroundings.

-Not only was O’Keeffe a pillar of American art, but also an example of how introverts can thrive.
+Not only was O’Keeffe a pillar of American art but also an example of how introverts can thrive.

 3 Lessons Introverts Can Learn From Georgia O’Keeffe